boxyhq/website/blog/2022-09-19-understanding-oauth-oidc.md

 However, this is not secure and has several pitfalls for the following reasons:

 - The access token is opaque to the client and its intended audience is the protected resource server.
-- There is no way to know if the user is still around as there is no way to derive any information about the authentication event.
+- There is no way to know if the user is still around because information about the authentication event is not exposed.
 - In situations where clients get an access token directly in the return URL (implicit grant), there is a high chance that an attacker can inject their malicious token.
 This can be mitigated by using the Authorization code flow as the token is retrieved from the token endpoint directly.

+A new standard called 'OpenID Connect' was developed as a workaround, plugging the security holes of OAuth 2.0 authentication.

 ## OpenID Connect